Billings Outlaws' 4-game winning streak ends in Salina, Kansas

 A pass for a game-tying two-point conversion failed.

-Salina then responded with two scoring drives that ended with shot runs by Triston Gould and Treveon Griffin for touchdowns.
+Salina then responded with two scoring drives that ended with short runs by Triston Gould and Treveon Griffin for touchdowns.

 McCullum passed for 76 yards and two touchdowns for the Outlaws.
 Shannon Warren rushed for 33 yards and one score.